 Land Acknowledgement in PSD

 Parkland School Division (PSD) recognizes the historical significance and contributions of Canada’s Indigenous Peoples and their cultures and understands the important role that the Indigenous communities play today and in the future.
-We recognize the importance of honouring and acknowledging Treaty 6 Territory as we work towards strengthening relations and building bridges with our neighbouring Indigenous communities.
+We recognize the importance of honouring and acknowledging Treaty No. 6 and Treaty No. 8 Territories as we work towards strengthening relations and building bridges with our neighbouring Indigenous communities.

 The division opened a poster contest to all PSD schools in October 2020 as a tangible way for students in Grades 4 through 12 to deepen their understanding of what it means to be a Treaty person and to showcase their creativity and artistic talents.